davehermann/dohcp/Readme.md

 In terms of serving both DNS and DHCP internally, yes; however:
 + As of this writing, Dnsmasq does not support DNS-over-HTTPS
 + Dnsmasq is written in C, while DoHCP is pure Javascript
+    + This may not be a plus for everyone, but it is for Javascript developers

 + Also, Dnsmasq does not have the issue with public interfaces above as it is not running on NodeJS